 Welcome to the official website of the Study Group on Eighteenth-Century Russia, an association of academics and scholars whose research interests are related to the Russian empire during the 'long' eighteenth century - that is, from the start of Peter I's reign in 1682 to the death of Alexander I in 1825.

 As with any website, any contributions, comments or corrections are very welcome - please use the following link, which you will also find at the bottom of a number of pages.

-Any enquiries about the conference should be addressed to Emmanuel Waegemans.
+Any enquiries about the Hoddesdon meeting should be directed to Paul Keenan.

 The most recent volume of the journal Russian Literature, Volume 75, is devoted to the eighteenth century and is guest-edited by Professor-Dr Joachim Klein.
 The various articles cover significant authors, including Sumarokov, Derzhavin, Chulkov and Karamzin, and a variety of themes and genres, including panegyric, gender, iconography of power and (ir)religiosity.
 More details on the volume and its contents can be found through the journal's homepage, although you will need a subscription (personal or institutional) to access the articles.

 I am very pleased to announce the publication of the proceedings of the 8th International Conference of the Study Group on Eighteenth-Century Russia, which is entitled History and Literature in Eighteenth-Century Russia.
 It can be ordered now through Amazon UK.

 Alexei Evstratov has co-edited the fourth volume in the journal series, Россия в XVIII Столетии with Francince-Dominique Liechtenhan and Evgenii Rychalovskii.
 The contents derive from papers presented at a conference to celebrate the tercentenary of empress Elizaveta Petrovna's birth, held in Paris in 2009.
 More details can be found in this table of contents.